“I wanna be in public relations when I grow up!” – says no one, ever.

 If the pitch tells the reporter why their readers will care about the story, why it’s the perfect fit for their publication, and provides just enough detail to pique the reporter’s interest, it will be successful.
 Pitches have to be personalized for each reporter and often involve multiple phone call and email attempts.

 Special events: PR professionals will do anything to draw in reporters, including creating a unique event and event promotion strategy.
 If the public gets involved, all the better!
 One example of this could be hosting an event at the company’s outdoor plaza celebrating their anniversary with treats and games everyone could participate in.
 If it’s big enough, you can expect reporters hungry for a story to make an appearance, too.
-For PR pros who work with events, I recommend checking out this article on how to create a press release for events.
+For PR pros who work with events, I recommend checking out this article on how to write a press release for an event.

 Research: Conducting market research on the business or the business’ messaging will result in a better understanding of the public’s current view on the brand.
 It will reveal what is going well and what can be improved.